 Hey Tutor MJ

-How drastic are the changes on the CIMA 2010 to 2015 syllabus?
-I’ve got a couple of old textbooks that I used in 2012.
+How drastic are the changes on the previous syllabus to the new one?
+I’ve got a couple of old textbooks.
 Do you think I’ll still be able to use them with the new syllabus?

 And if I need to buy new, would it be better to get hard or soft copies?